 However, other factors can affect the length of a game with breaks.
 For example, if stoppages are in play due to penalties or injuries, this can add extra time to the game.
 Additionally, overtime periods can add to the total length of a game with breaks.

 Here is a brief guide to the top 10 hockey players of all time:

-- Wayne Gretzky – Known as “The Great One,” Gretzky is widely considered the greatest hockey player ever.
-He holds numerous NHL records, including most career goals and assists.
+- Wayne Gretzky: “The Great One,” is considered the greatest hockey player ever.
+He holds numerous NHL records, including the most career goals and assists.

 These players have left an indelible mark on hockey and are revered by fans and players alike.

 Here are the top 10 hockey teams in the USA, based on their success and popularity:

 - Boston Bruins: One of the “Original Six” teams in the NHL, the Bruins have won six Stanley Cups and have a large and dedicated fan base.

 - Chicago Blackhawks: Another “Original Six” team, the Blackhawks have won six Stanley Cups, including three in the past decade, and have a strong following in the Midwest.